tweag/HaskellR/doc/H-user.md

 in the heaps of each GC.

-Fortunately, R provides a mechanism to "protect" objects from garbage collection until it is unprotected.
-We can use this mecanism to prevent R's GC from deallocating objects that all still referenced by at least one object in the Haskell heap.
+Fortunately, R provides a mechanism to "protect" objects from garbage collection until they are unprotected.
+We can use this mechanism to prevent R's GC from deallocating objects that are still referenced by at least one object in the Haskell heap.

-One particular difficulty with protection is that one must not forget to unprotect objects that have been protected.
-H provides the following facility for pinning an object in memory and guaranteeing unprotection when a function returns:
+One particular difficulty with protection is that one must not forget to unprotect objects that have been protected since protection consumes resources.
+H provides the following facility for pinning an object in memory and guaranteeing unprotection when a function
+returns:

 ```Haskell
 withProtected :: IO (SEXP a)      -- ^ Action to acquire resource